-Although many superheroes were born with these unique attributes, many had to learn how to use them or grow into the use and control of their abilities.
-Thinking about this gets me thinking about our students and teachers and both their ability and need to grow—to learn new things, new ways of thinking and new ways of doing.
+Although many superheroes were born with their unique attributes, many had to learn how to use them or grow into the use and control of their abilities.
+This got me thinking about our students and teachers and both their ability and need to grow—to learn new things, new ways of thinking and new ways of doing.

 In this mindset, the hand you’re dealt is just the starting point for development.
-This growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts…everyone can change and grow through application and experience.
+This growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts […] Everyone can change and grow through application and experience.

 Let’s start by thinking about the brain as a muscle.
 Using it in new and different ways allow more and new synapse connections to develop.
 When synapses are firing in new ways or reinforcing paths in which they’ve fired before, we are stretching our brain.
 This brain stretching is allowing us to grow.
 It usually involves some risk taking as well.

 Let’s go back to Clark.
 Clark practiced with his superpowers on the Kent farm, somewhat isolated and away from curious eyes.
 His parents eventually encouraged him to practice and take calculated risks with his learning and abilities.
-That’s what the development of a growth mindset is all about—figuring out ways to take risks, work hard and learn along the way.
+That’s what the development of a growth mindset is all about—figuring out ways to take risks, work hard, and learn along the way.

-While we may not don spandex, iron or a cape, each of us can develop a growth mindset.
+While we may not don spandex, iron, or a cape, each of us can develop a growth mindset.
 A variety of tools are available online to help stretch our brains and those of our students—building the synapses, so to speak.
 One of Education Leadership’s articles by Carol Dweck got me started on this path a long time ago.
-If you haven’t read The Perils and Promises of Praise, check it out.
+If you haven’t read “The Perils and Promises of Praise,” check it out.
 Use it for a PLC discussion sometime.

 I’ve seen lots on Pinterest and Twitter on this topic as well.
-Let us know what you do to build a growth mindset with your students AND your teachers by sending a tweet to @NWEA.
+Let us know what you do to build a growth mindset with your students and your teachers by sending a tweet to @NWEA.